awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-kms-key.md

 The following example creates a multi\-Region primary key\.

 *Multi\-Region keys* are an AWS KMS feature that lets you create multiple interoperable KMS keys in different AWS Regions\.
 Because these KMS keys have the same key ID, key material, and other metadata, you can use them to encrypt data in one AWS Region and decrypt it in a different AWS Region without making a cross\-Region call or exposing the plaintext data\.
-For more information, see [Using multi\-Region keys](https://docs.aws.amazon.com/kms/latest/developerguide/multi-region-keys-overview.html) in the *AWS Key Management Service Developer Guide*\.
+For more information, see [Multi\-Region keys](https://docs.aws.amazon.com/kms/latest/developerguide/multi-region-keys-overview.html) in the *AWS Key Management Service Developer Guide*\.

 To replicate this primary key into a different AWS Region, use the [AWS::KMS::ReplicaKey](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-kms-replica-key.html) CloudFormation resource\.